Awards

 Eligibility Criteria:

-Graduate student is first author.
-Graduate student is a member of ROGCT SIG.
-Graduate student is a verified student at the time of the AERA conference.
+• Graduate student is a verified student at the time of the AERA conference.

 In order to receive funding, the graduate student must:

-1. provide verification that the graduate student has not received funding for the conference that would exceed actual expenses, and
+1. Provide verification that the graduate student has not received funding for the conference that would exceed actual expenses, and

-2. upload the final presentation and paper prior to the conference.
+2. Upload the final presentation and paper prior to the conference.

 Form of Recognition: